andygrove/datafusion-archive/README.md

 This project is a proof-of-concept of a distributed data processing platform in Rust with features somewhat similar to Apache Spark but it is not intended to be a clone of Apache Spark.

+DataFusion can also be used as a crate dependency in your project if you want the ability to perform SQL queries and DataFrame style data manipulation in-process.

 # Why am I building this?

 Primarily, this is a just a fun side-project for me to use to become a better Rust developer since it involves solving some non-trivial problems.
 I'm also generally interested in researching distributed systems and query optimizers since I've been working with these concepts professionally for quite a few years now.